objarni/PoorProgrammersCCodeCoverage/README.md

 # Poor Mans Line Coverage In C
-An hack using the preprocessor to get (non-branching) line code coverage
+A hack using the preprocessor to get (non-branching) line code coverage

 # Idea